roni-AU/AL-Road-Crash-Study/README.md

 - Identification of the most influential roadway, environmental, and traffic conditions associated with severe crashes.
 - Visual and statistical summaries of patterns influencing crash severity.
 - A cleaned, well-documented dataset suitable for further modeling and safety analysis.
+- An interactive dashboard to view crash severity for different combinations of contributing factors.